 Dwight D. Eisenhower suffered multiple health scares during his presidency.
-During one of them, he realized that the circumstances for replacing a president with the vice president permanently were clear, but what if the president was only temporarily incapacitated?
+In the midst of one of them, he realized that the circumstances for replacing a president with the vice president permanently were clear, but what if the president was only temporarily incapacitated?

 Arthur chose not to assume presidential responsibilities [PDF] and Garfield did die, so severe constitutional questions were avoided, but later leaders would recognize that hope was not a valid plan.

 After his 1955 heart attack, Eisenhower instructed Attorney General Herbert Brownell Jr. to explore a Constitutional amendment that would allow the vice president to be acting president until the president was able to say that they could resume the task.
 In the case of a president deciding that they were able to reclaim the presidency despite not really being able to, Brownell initially proposed impeachment.
 Eventually, the 25th amendment specified that if the vice president and cabinet disagreed with the president, the issue would go to congress.